agile-ts/documentation/docs/main/StyleGuide.md

 ## 🚀 Inspiration 1

-In general, the `Style Guide 1` is intended for smaller applications, since we put the whole business logic into one singe file called `store.ts`.
+In general, the `Style Guide 1` is intended for smaller applications since we put the whole business logic into one single file called `store.ts`.
-If your applications scales and has many entities we don't recommend this Style Guide, since it might get a mess to put everything into a singe file.
+If your applications scales and has many entities, we don't recommend this Style Guide, since it might get a mess to put everything into a single file.

 #### 🖥 Example Application
 - [Simple Todo List](https://codesandbox.io/s/agilets-simple-todo-list-glmc4)